Plantar Fasciitis

 We have likened the plantar fascia to a rubber band – thick enough to absorb the stresses of everyday activity and sports.
 Although this composition is crucial for its shock-absorbing function, it also means that like a tough rubber band, the plantar fascia cannot stretch very far.
 Plantar fasciitis occurs when the ligament becomes overstretched and very painful to apply pressure to.
 This overstretching can be caused by the following:

-- The arch of the foot losing some of its height (flattening), which leads to increased stretching of the plantar fascia.
+• The arch of the foot loses some of its height (flattening), which leads to increased stretching of the plantar fascia.
 The arches of our feet naturally lose height as we age, but this process can also be accelerated by overuse.
 People who are on their feet all day, or who have put on weight are vulnerable to this, as are athletic sporty types and pregnant women.

-- General misalignment of the feet, resulting in painful pulling on the plantar fascia from various directions.
+• General misalignment of the feet, resulting in painful pulling on the plantar fascia from various directions.
 Injuries like sprains, fractures, and dislocations can damage the bones, ligaments, and tendons in your feet, altering their alignment and leading to this condition.
 Wearing improper footwear can also change the alignment of your feet and cause it too, and misaligned feet can also be inherited through genetics.

 The symptoms of plantar fasciitis can often reoccur or be difficult to treat because it is almost impossible to go about daily life without using our feet.